 Its was only once I started experimenting with this soil-against-a-leaky-trough way of creating planting beds and got more robust growth from my heavy clay soil that I started to realise it had a long list of advantages over the more traditional existing approaches.

 Observations over the past few growing seasons: Positives and negatives of this system.

 Hypothesis: Goddess VG bed = less watering and more robust growth, less failures and higher yields from ‘challenging’ clay soils.

 When I first started with this design I mistakenly thought the Pallet wood Hydro-drivers (leaky trough) was mainly a way of getting water to the roots, sort of a water saving system.
 But once I added the wood chip sock edging it began to realise the design was acting as an optimal moisture level moderator.
 I was then unsure of the best way of watering this design.
-You notice with this system that when you scratch away the dry dusty top soil layer underneath it has a dark appearance due to high moisture levels.
-Through experimenting and observation I found watering in just in front of the Wood Chip sock border and onto the dryer soil just in front of the Pallet wood Hydro-drivers in an encircling drenching style seemed to work best.
+You notice with this system that when you scratch away the dry dusty top soil layer underneath has a dark appearance due to high moisture levels.
+Through experimenting and observation I found watering the soil just behind the Wood Chip sock border and then the dryer soil section just in front of the Pallet wood Hydro-drivers in an encircling drenching style seemed to work best.
 Seemed to kick start the hydrostatic pull as well as encouraging the plant roots to stretch out.
 Also helped to flush minerals down to these stretching roots tips.

 Wolf Spiders love these pallet dividers for some reason.
 I’m not sure if this is beneficial or not.
 Do wolf spiders eat caterpillars?
 Every time I walk past them I see at least a couple scurry back under the stones in the dividers.